 Advanced features can affect the price of the home power conditioners.
 High-quality surge protection, a higher amp power supply conditioner, noise filtering, automatic voltage monitoring, are all features the best power conditioner will offer for all your home theaters and home studios.

-For example, Furman surge protectors are sought after because of their affordable price and impeccable quality.
+For example, Furman PL- Plus surge protection are sought after because of their affordable price and impeccable quality.

 Do you really need a power conditioner or would power adapters with multiple outlets do just fine?
 What are the advantages you can enjoy with this technology tool?